Methodology

 What it ranks

-Every British Parliamentary debater we have data on, by an empirical rating built from public Tabbycat tabs.
+Every BP debater we have data on.
+The rating itself is built from public Tabbycat tabs.

 The two signals

 Speaker rating.
-Each speaker score gets z-scored against the rest of that tournament's field, removing the different scoring scales tournaments use.
+Each speaker score gets z-scored against the rest of that tournament's field.
+That kills the difference between a tab where the average judge gives 73s and one where they give 78s.
 We then take a recency-weighted average per debater on an 18-month half-life.
-A 2020 result counts about 12% of a 2026 result.
+A 2020 result counts about 12% of a 2026 one.
 Outcome rating.
 A Massey rating built from BP team-points per round.
 Each pairing contributes a margin.
-The system absorbs strength of schedule: beating high-rated opponents moves your rating more than beating low-rated ones.
-The two ratings agree most of the time (Pearson ~0.89 in our data).
-When they don't, the gap says something real.
+Strength of schedule comes baked in: beating high-rated opponents moves your rating more than beating low-rated ones.
+The two ratings agree most of the time.
+When they disagree, the gap says something real.
 A strong speaker on weak teams ends up with a high speaker rating and a middling outcome rating.
 A consistent room-winner whose speaks are workmanlike ends up the opposite.

 Why Massey, not Plackett-Luce

 Plackett-Luce (PL) is the textbook model for "rank these four teams" data.
 It's a generative model: the 1st-place team is drawn from a softmax over team strengths, then 2nd from the remaining three, and so on.
 We tried it.
 Two consecutive PL runs on identical code and data produced completely different top-5 rankings, with zero overlap.
 The solver was finding different local optima or hitting the iteration cap before converging.
 Outcome rating ranges varied by 0.44 points between runs.
 Massey on the same data produced stable, differentiated rankings.
 The deeper reason PL struggled: it assumes judges decide by sequential elimination.
 BP judges don't work like that.
-They think in margins: "Team A was clearly first, Team D clearly last, B and C were close."
-The deliberation is about assigning quality scores, not running a sequential pick.
+They think in margins.
+"Team A was clearly first, Team D clearly last, B and C were close."
+The deliberation assigns quality scores.
+It doesn't run a sequential pick.
 Massey fits that process.
 It estimates latent quality scores which explain observed margins, rather than modelling a selection procedure the judges never ran.
-What matters is matching the process that generated the data, not picking the model that's most defensible in the abstract.
+What matters is matching the process which generated the data.
+Defending a model in the abstract is a separate exercise.
 We archived PL and stayed with Massey.
-See the [full write-up](/blog/how-buildacase-ranks-debaters) for the table of results.

 How well it predicts